The Nonprofit Ecosystem in Dallas

 MISSION:

-PRESBYTERIAN VILLAGE NORTH (PVN), AS A MEMBER OF THE PRESBYTERIAN COMMUNITIES AND SERVICES FAMILY OF NON-PROFIT ORGANIZATIONS, HAS A MISSION TO MAKE EACH MOMENT MATTER FOR THOSE IT SERVES.
+PRESBYTERIAN VILLAGE NORTH (PVN), AS A MEMBER OF THE FOREFRONT LIVING FAMILY OF NON-PROFIT ORGANIZATIONS, HAVE A MISSION TO MAKE EACH MOMENT MATTER FOR THOSE IT SERVES.
 PVN, A CONTINUING CARE RETIREMENT COMMUNITY FOUNDED IN 1980 AND LOCATED ON 66 BEAUTIFUL, GARDEN-LIKE ACRES, PROVIDES A FULL RANGE OF RESIDENTIAL CHOICES AND CARE OPTIONS, INCLUDING RESIDENTIAL LIVING, ASSISTED LIVING, SKILLED NURSING, REHABILITATION, AND ALZHEIMER'S, DEMENTIA, AND OTHER LONG-TERM CARE.

 Eugene Mcdermott Foundation